 - Junkrat - His grenades are capable of huge damage and can be fired over your shield.

-That's our recommendations.
-Who do you like and why?
-Tell us in the comments, and leave tips for your fellow players to help them be effective allies (and worthy enemies).
-We'll keep this guide updated through the game's lifespan, with new heroes, new tactics and any patches that shake things up.
+That's our recommendations for which Overwatch characters to play, regardless of if you're brand new or a Payload veteran.
+We'll keep this guide updated through the game's lifespan, with new heroes, new tactics, and any patches that shake things up.